Amyypi/DonationHub-Database-SQL/README.md

 Through terminal (or VSCode’s terminal), move into the workspace folder.
 From there, you can do the following steps to install the virtual environment and the rest of the dependents.
 From there you should be able to run the site:

+**Tested out with MySQL, ran into various issues**
 You can refer to this [tutorial page](https://www.google.com/amp/s/www.geeksforgeeks.org/profile-application-using-python-flask-and-mysql/amp/) for more details, but below are the simplified steps for the installations.

+### Flask and Python

+<i>To learn more about Flask, [here](https://www.askpython.com/python-modules/flask/create-hello-world-in-flask) is a tutorial of how to setup and create a Hello World app in flask (This is not required for this project, but will help you understand flask).</i> Otherwise just ignore and follow the next few steps to install + setup for this project.

+If you're using Vscode,  please install the <i>sqlite</i> extension.

 **Windows:**